pnp/sp-formatter/README.md

 3. Launch your browser with SP Formatter web extension.
 Enable SP Formatter and open any json formatting on a SharePoint page.
 4. Wait for `VSCode is connected` message with a file name from VSCode instance.
 5. Edit file in VSCode and see live results in a browser.

+PRIVACY POLICY
+SP Formatter does not collect nor store any personal data.